 Toolbar Size - From the Appearance: Toolbars section.
 Important: Never choose Small toolbar openings, and don't choose Medium unless you have set extra Button Spacing (Loose or Very Loose).
 If you choose Small, we have to compromise other openings to make room for the toolbar openings, and even with Medium we usually have to combine the top toolbar openings with the message window.
 This setting controls the size of the top toolbar as well as the bottom, so Small messes up the keyguard at both ends!
 Medium Toolbar Size makes for non-ideal keyguards, and Small makes for bad ones.

 Bottom Toolbar Items - This is not a direct setting, but determines how many openings we create on the bottom toolbar.
 For example, the default is 5 items, but if you turn off editing, Proloquo removes the edit tool and leaves you with 4 items.
-If you know the number will be changing, you can specify 1 toolbar item, and we can leave you one big opening for the entire toolbar, but that is not preferred, because it doesn't help the user differentiate the items.
+If you know the number of tools in the bottom toolbar will be changing, you can specify 1 toolbar item and write in the Special Instructions field to make the bottom toolbar one full width opening.
+Note that that's not preferred, because it doesn't help the user differentiate the items.
 Choose 0 toolbar items to leave the entire bottom toolbar closed.

 Bottom Toolbar Opening Shape - If you choose anything greater than 0 for the number of Bottom Toolbar Items, you can also specify the size and shape of the openings themselves.
 Selecting Full Size makes the openings rectangular, the same size as the buttons on the screen, unless they have been compromised by your specifying the Toolbar Size to be Small or Medium.
 Selecting 1/3" Circles will make the bottom toolbar openings so small it may require the use of a stylus, and will make them inaccessible to most users.
 Select 1/4" Circles to make the openings so small it will probably require a pointed stylus to access them.